Permanent Makeup FAQ

 - Those who suffer bad eyesight who have trouble applying makeup

-- Those who just don’t like the ‘made-up’ look and want to look great in no time
+- Those who don’t like the ‘making-up’ their face and want to look great in no time

 - Those who are always in a rush and feel that applying makeup is a luxury they just don’t have time for!